Q: What type of marketing is done to attract potential renters to my property?

 Q: How do I get my property ready for rental?

-A: We have a knowledgeable staff that will provide suggestions for attracting excellent tenants and more importantly a higher monthly rental rate.
+A: We have a knowledgeable staff that will provide suggestions for attracting excellent residents and more importantly a higher monthly rental rate.
 We also have a plethora of vendors that provide services to our clients at a discount, including cleaning, painting, small repairs, and major renovations.

 Q: When are rental payments disbursed to my account?